The Agribusiness Project

 - Tracked project progress on activities and performance indicators;

-CNFA also supported the Agribusiness Project in its development, maintenance, and transfer of M&E and IT systems related to impact assessment and reporting to a web-based, integrated management information system (IMIS).
+CNFA also supported the Agribusiness Project in its development, maintenance, and transfer of M&E and IT systems for impact assessment and reporting to a web-based, integrated management information system (IMIS).
 This system automated the functions of HR, finance, procurement, grants management, M&E, and GIS to increase the efficiency of internal communication and improve decision-making capacity of management.

 Capacity Building: CNFA provided technical assistance and capacity building for both TAP staff and beneficiaries.
 The CNFA Capacity Building Advisor assisted TAP in various project components, including short-listing business development service providers for a more comprehensive TAP capacity building grant.
 CNFA’s team supported needs assessments, drafting of scopes of work, and the development of implementation plans for a capacity development program for Farm Service Centers (FSCs) in FATA, a market linkages program between National Food Limited and progressive red chili farmers, and a capacity development program for representatives of the horticulture and livestock value chains in the AJK region.
 Additionally, CNFA assisted ASF in organizing exposure visits for representatives of the FSCs from FATA.